neolit123/go-dualsense-battery/README.md

 - Every few seconds the applications opens a DualSense controller Windows device and reads its status and battery level.
-- It shows different battery level icons depending if it's being connected over USB (charging), Bluetooth or if no devices are found.
+- It shows different icons depending if it's charging or not, and if there is a charging error.
 - It consumes a couple of MB of RAM and a tiny amount of CPU cycles.
-- You can right click and `Exit` at any time.
+- You can right click and:
+  - `Exit` at any time.
-- You can right click and attach a debug console for more detailed output.
+  - attach a debug console for more detailed output.
+  - click the application name to open the GitHub project page.

 ## Installing